thumbspage — Image-Gallery Web Pages for Folders

 It can be run from a console (e.g., Terminal on Mac OS

-and Linux, and Command Prompt on Windows) and most Python IDEs
+and Linux, and Command Prompt on Windows) and after opening it in most Python IDEs

 (e.g., PyEdit and IDLE).